MicrosoftDocs/windows-itpro-docs/windows/keep-secure/log-on-as-a-service.md

 ---
 title: Log on as a service (Windows 10)
-description: Describes the best practices location values policy management and security considerations for the Log on as a service security policy setting.
+description: Describes the best practices, location, values, policy management, and security considerations for the Log on as a service security policy setting. ms.assetid: acc9a9e0-fd88-4cda-ab54-503120ba1f42 ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: acc9a9e0-fd88-4cda-ab54-503120ba1f42
-ms.prod: W10
-ms.mktglfcycl: deploy